 In dogs, the roots of the teeth are much longer than in humans, so they are a little harder to remove.
 Prior to extractions, we administer local nerve blocks and send our patients home with medications to control pain.

 Oral assessment and treatment are always recommended as part of your pets overall care.

-The picture below illustrates a slab fracture of the canine carnasial tooth.
-This type of injury can occur from your pet chewing on hard objects such as rawhide bones, rocks etc. and can cause your pet a great deal of discomfort and potentially lead to infection most commonly know as a tooth root abscess.
+The picture below illustrates a slab fracture of the canine carnasial (4th premolar) tooth.
+This type of injury can occur from your pet chewing on hard objects such as rawhide bones, rocks etc. and can cause your pet a lot of discomfort, and potentially lead to infection most commonly know as a tooth root abscess.
 This tooth requires extraction.
 This tooth has 3 roots which must be extracted individually.
 A tooth like this can take up to 30 minutes to extract!

 Dental Home Care Regime

-Regular use of these products will reduce the severity of periodonatal disease in your pet.
+Regular use of these products will reduce the severity of periodontal disease in your pet.

 Virbac CET® VeggieDent® Chews for Dogs, all sizes.